'Mr. Robert' retires after 24 years serving children - Salisbury Post

 “It’s a bond, and he just turns stories into magic,” Dunkin said.
 “That, to me, promotes such a love for learning.
 This place is just unique because he’s made it that way.”

-Ben, who is five, said Jones is funny, and he likes his hats.
+Ben, who is 5, said Jones is funny, and he likes his hats.

 Candidates for local, state races talk with voters at Sloan Park